-The self-employment tax rules apply no matter how old you are and even if you are already receiving social security and Medicare benefits.
+The SE tax rules apply no matter how old you are and even if you are already receiving social security and Medicare benefits.

-Who Must Pay Self-Employment Tax?
+Who Must Pay SE Tax?

-Generally, you must pay self-employment (SE) tax and file Schedule SE (Form 1040) if your net earnings from self-employment were \$400 or more.
+Generally, you must pay SE tax and file Schedule SE (Form 1040) if your net earnings from self-employment were \$400 or more.
 Use Schedule SE to figure net earnings from self-employment.

 Sole proprietor or independent contractor.
-If you are self-employed as a sole proprietor or independent contractor, use Schedule C or C-EZ (Form 1040) to figure your earnings subject to SE tax.
+If you are self-employed as a sole proprietor or independent contractor, you generally use Schedule C or C-EZ (Form 1040) to figure your earnings subject to SE tax.

-Self-employment (SE) tax rate.
-The SE tax rate on net earnings is 15.3% (12.4% social security tax plus 2.9% Medicate tax.)
+SE tax rate.
+The SE tax rate on net earnings is 15.3% (12.4% social security tax plus 2.9% Medicare tax).

 Maximum earnings subject to self-employment tax.
-Only the first \$90,000 of your combined wages, tips, and net earnings in 2005 is subject to any combination of the 12.4% social security part of SE tax, social security tax, or railroad retirement (tier 1) tax.
+Only the first \$94,200 of your combined wages, tips, and net earnings in 2006 is subject to any combination of the 12.4% social security part of SE tax, social security tax, or railroad retirement (tier 1) tax.

-All of your combined wages, tips, and net earnings in 2005 are subject to any combination of the 2.9% Medicare part of SE tax, social security tax, or railroad retirement (tier 1) tax.
+All of your combined wages, tips, and net earnings in 2006 are subject to any combination of the 2.9% Medicare part of SE tax, social security tax, or railroad retirement (tier 1) tax.

-If your wages and tips are subject to either social security or railroad retirement (tier 1) tax, or both, and total at least \$90,000, do not pay the 12.4% social security part of the SE tax on any of your net earnings.
+If your wages and tips are subject to either social security or railroad retirement (tier 1) tax, or both, and total at least \$94,200, do not pay the 12.4% social security part of the SE tax on any of your net earnings.
 However, you must pay the 2.9% Medicare part of the SE tax on all your net earnings.